 Our ring-tailed lemur troop welcomed one more to the baby bunch, which is now up to four this spring!
 Sheridon gave birth June 4 and while we don’t yet know the baby’s gender, you can look for the newcomer riding on mom’s belly.

 The newest arrival joins three other baby lemurs born earlier this year.
 Bree gave birth to twins, boys named Murphy and Owen, on March 14.
 Twins are not common, however this is the second year in a row Bree has had twins.
-Her sons Rooney and Quigley, who were born last April, are still part of our troop.
 The first baby lemur of 2018, a girl named Nora, was born back on March 6.

 The Zoo’s troop of lemurs has adapted to the newcomers and welcomed all the babies.